Hydrodynamics with triangular point group: Kinetic theory

 \subsection{Estimate of \texorpdfstring{$\alpha$}{alpha} on (half of) ABA trilayer graphene's Fermi surface}

 It is instructive to determine the relative magnitudes of the dissipative hydrodynamic coefficients in an actual concrete model of a Fermi liquid with a triangular Fermi surface.
+Note that we consider graphene so as to recover particular values for $\alpha$ relative the other dissipative coefficients in a familiar 2D material; our goal is \emph{not} to consider the rich electron hydrodynamics of graphene (including effects resulting from broken Galilean invariance) \cite{Lucas_2018, lucasdassarma}.

-Following \cite{marvin21}, we will consider the triangular Fermi surfaces that arise near the $K$-point in the Brillouin zone of ABA-trilayer graphene \cite{abatrilayer}.
-In ABA-trilayer graphene, the inversion-symmetric partner of this Fermi surface will arise elsewhere in the Brillouin zone.
+Following \cite{marvin21}, we consider the triangular Fermi surfaces that arise near the $K$-point in the Brillouin zone of ABA-trilayer graphene \cite{abatrilayer}.
+In ABA trilayer graphene, the inversion-symmetric partner of this Fermi surface will arise elsewhere in the Brillouin zone.
 Whether or not it is possible to gap out exactly one of these Fermi surfaces to obtain a genuinely triangular Fermi surface, the microscopic band structure for this material (which is numerically computed from a six-band model identically to what is described in \cite{marvin21}) represents a useful example for what one \emph{might} expect in other (quasi-) two-dimensional electron liquids.

-Following \cite{marvin21}, we numerically determine the Fermi surfaces for varying Fermi energies $E^{\,}_{\mathrm{F}}$; like in graphene, $E^{\,}_{\mathrm{F}}=0$ would correspond to a charge neutral point with vanishing Fermi surface, so when $E^{\,}_{\mathrm{F}}$ is small we can find small triangular Fermi surfaces.
+As in \cite{marvin21}, we numerically determine the Fermi surfaces for varying Fermi energies $E^{\,}_{\mathrm{F}}$; like in graphene, $E^{\,}_{\mathrm{F}}=0$ would correspond to a charge neutral point with vanishing Fermi surface, so when $E^{\,}_{\mathrm{F}}$ is small we can identify small triangular Fermi surfaces.
 We measure the average Fermi velocity (squared) near the Fermi surface, which we denote as $\expval{ \velpow{\mathrm{F}}{2}}$.
 We then consider kinetic theory in the relaxation time approximation where all nonvanishing eigenvalues of $\mathsf{W}$ are given by $1/\tau^{\,}_{\mathrm{ee}}$.
 Following \eqref{eq:KT1st}, we then define the \emph{dimensionless} transport coefficients